-Principal Investigators: Deborah Koniak-Griffin, Professor, Nursing; and Evelyn Gonzalez-Figueroa, Project Director, Nursing health related behaviors of Latino adoleScents
+Principal Investigators: Deborah Koniak-Griffin, Professor, Nursing; and Evelyn Gonzalez-Figueroa, Project Director, Nursing

-Graduate Research Assistant: Juan Villegas, M#A#, Nursing
+Graduate Research Assistant: Juan Villegas, M.A., Nursing

-The purpose of this study is to explore the area of ethnic identity and how it relates to HIV/AIDS risk and safer behaviors among adolescent Latino parents living in Los Angeles# The exploration of ethnic identity expands the scope of work of ongoing research by Koniak-Griffin on preventing HIV/AIDS in teen mothers and their partners#
+The purpose of this study is to explore the area of ethnic identity and how it relates to HIV/AIDS risk and safer behaviors among adolescent Latino parents living in Los Angeles.
+The exploration of ethnic identity expands the scope of work of ongoing research by Koniak-Griffin on preventing HIV/AIDS in teen mothers and their partners.